EXCLUSIVE-Germany in talks to inject billions into Lufthansa - sources

 "We are in close contact with the federal government to secure our liquidity", a Lufthansa spokesman said, but declined to comment on the details.

-Lufthansa is working with banks including Deutsche Bank DBKGn.DE in its talks with the German government, the people said.
-Goldman Sachs GS.N had been well-placed to secure a leading role, but it remains unclear whether the U.S. bank has been mandated, they added.
+Lufthansa is working with banks including Deutsche Bank DBKGn.DE in its talks with the German government and state bank KfW, the people said.
+Goldman Sachs GS.N had been expected to secure a leading role, but it remained unclear whether the U.S. bank has been mandated, they added.

 Last week, Lufthansa said it had not yet applied for state aid but was in talks with lenders and authorities about what kind of help would be possible if needed.